 - The DGR chooses peer reviewers for their knowledge, skills, and expertise related to the particular grant program under review.
 The DGR also tries to develop peer review groups based on geographic, gender, and ethnic diversity.

-- Peer reviewers evaluate and score each application according to the RFA and its criteria for evaluation.
+- Peer reviewers evaluate and score each application according to the FOA and its criteria for evaluation.

 - Peer reviewers consider each application on its own merit and do not compare it with other applications.

 - Peer reviewers consider only what is actually written in the application.
 They do not make assumptions or use any personal knowledge of the applicant.

 Avoiding Conflicts of Interest (COI)